 Skinfood smoothie inspiration

-A healthy breakfast for the body and skin
+A healthy meal for the body and skin

 Why I started making smoothies

 When I first started my smoothie ritual, it wasn’t really for the sake of my skin.
-A few years ago, I realised that I wasn’t getting the six pieces of fruit and veg recommended by the Danish Health Authority into my children every day.
+A few years ago, I realised that my kids did not eat six pieces of fruit and vegetable every day, as recommended by the Danish Health Authority

-I could perhaps get them to eat a fruit for breakfast.
-And who knows what happens to those packed lunches when you’re not looking?
-Evening meals are easier to manage, but we also often eat out with friends, go to birthday parties, etc. One thing was for certain: my kids were not getting their six pieces of fruit and veg every day.
+Maybe they would have some fruit for breakfast.
+For lunch, who knows what happens to those packed lunches when you’re not looking?
+Evening meals are easier to manage, but we also often eat out with friends, go to birthday parties, etc. One thing was for certain: my kids were not getting their six pieces of fruit and vegetable every day.

-Over the course of around six months, they went from being sweet, child-friendly smoothies to all-in, anti-inflammatory, vitamin, protein and mineral-rich powerhouses with healthy fats and packed with superfoods – and the kids didn’t complain at all!
+Over the course of around six months, they went from being sweet, child-friendly smoothies to wild anti-inflammatory, vitamin, protein and mineral-rich powerhouses with healthy fats and packed with superfoods – and the kids didn’t complain.

-Today, our smoothies are very different to how they were when we started, and they are the easiest way to make sure we all get a healthy helping of nutritious, plant-based ingredients every day.
-I highly recommend it as a really good start to the day, which I wouldn’t want to be without now.
+Today, our smoothies are very different to how they were when we started, and they are the easiest way to make sure we all get a healthy serving of nutritious, plant-based ingredients every day.
+I highly recommend it as a really good start to the day, which I wouldn’t want to be without myself.

 You can feel it in your body and your energy levels, and it’s an easy and effective way to care for your skin from the inside.
 Smoothies are the perfect skinfood, and by adding anti-inflammatory ingredients to your smoothie, you can help rid the skin and body of many internal and external inflammatory conditions.
 It’s good for our bodies and it’s good for our skin, too.